The Flying Saucer (song): Structure

+While noting it as a novelty record, author Paul Carr highlighted the significance of "The Flying Saucer" in technological terms, writing: "Like Buchanan and Goodman, composers such as Pierre Schaeffer (Orphée 53, 1953), Pierre Boulez (Études 1 Sur un Son, 1951) and Karlheinz Stockhausen (Konkrete Etüde, 1952) also began using tape manipulation in the early 1950s when working in the genre of musique concrète.
+This provides a broader context for 'Flying Saucer,' all of which points to the future."
+Jane McGrath describes "The Flying Saucer" as an early example of a sample collage, one "less avant-garde and experimental" than James Tenney's Collage #1 (1961), which also sampled the music of Elvis Presley.

 Release and reception

-Its wide use of "sampling" prompted music publishers to file suit against Buchanan and Goodman in July (1956).
+Its wide use of "sampling" prompted music publishers to file suit against Buchanan and Goodman in July 1956.
 The two men were also criticized in media of the era, with an anonymous source telling Billboard, "If we can't stop this nothing is safe in our business."
-While "The Flying Saucer" was not the first record to quote from famous songs (see "Cool Whalin'" by Babs Gonzales), it was the first popular record to sample directly from the records themselves.
-The comedians made fun of their own predicament by issuing a follow-up song, "Buchanan and Goodman on Trial" (Luniverse 102).
-By November, 1956, the novelty song had stood up in court, being labeled as artful and clever.
+While "The Flying Saucer" was not the first record to quote from famous songs (see "Cool Whalin'" by Babs Gonzales), it was the first popular record to sample directly from the recordings themselves.
+The comedians made fun of their own predicament by issuing a follow-up song, "Buchanan and Goodman on Trial" (Luniverse 102), which just missed the Billboard Top Forty, peaking at #42.
+By November 1956, the novelty song had stood up in court, being labeled as artful and clever.
 A judge refused to issue an injunction prohibiting the sales of the record.
 Essentially, the record was considered a new work.
 This made it legal for artists to sample existing records—a practice that became very popular in subsequent years.